HeikoBecker/HeikoBecker.github.io/_posts/2019-09-04-Extending-CakeML-floating-points.md

 that the produced CakeML source code and theorem prover object have the same semantics.

-To boostrap the compiler, the CakeML standard library is also implement with the proof-producing translator.
+To boostrap the compiler, the CakeML standard library is also implemented with the proof-producing translator.
 This in turn meant I had to make the translator aware of double floating-point arithmetic, implementing machinery to destruct HOL4 floating-point functions